Empress Myeongseong: Japanese illustration

 On 13 January 2005, history professor Lee Tae-jin of Seoul National University unveiled an illustration from an old Japanese magazine he had found at an antique bookstore in Tokyo.
-The 84th edition of the Japanese magazine Fūzokugahō (風俗畫報) published on 25 January 1895 has a Japanese illustration of Gojong and the queen consort receiving Inoue Kaoru, the Japanese chargé d'affaires.
+The 84th edition of the Japanese magazine Fūzokugahō (風俗畫報) published on 25 January 1895 has a Japanese illustration of Gojong and the queen receiving Inoue Kaoru, the Japanese chargé d'affaires.
 The illustration is marked 24 December 1894 and signed by an artist with the surname Ishizuka (石塚).
 It also has an inscription: "The [Korean] King and Queen, moved by our honest advice, realize the need for resolute reform for the first time."
 Lee considered that the depiction of clothes and background are sufficiently detailed to suggest that it was drawn at the scene.
-Both the King and Inoue are shown looking at the queen consort in a manner that suggests the conversation was taking place between the queen consort and Inoue, with the King listening.
+Both the king and Inoue are shown looking at the queen in a manner that suggests the conversation was taking place between the queen and Inoue, with the king listening.